opendp/tumult-docs/public/analytics/dev/_sources/index.rst.txt

 - … *scalable*: it runs on `Spark <http://spark.apache.org>`__, so it can scale to very large datasets.

-..
-    TODO(#2650): Add this back to the docs, removing the placeholder text.

 For new users, `this Colab notebook <https://colab.research.google.com/drive/18J_UrHAKJf52RMRxi4OOpk59dV9tvKxO#offline=true&sandboxMode=true>`__ demonstrates basic features of the library without requiring a local installation.
 To explore further or work on larger datasets, a good starting point is the :ref:`installation instructions <installation instructions>`.

 A good starting point is the :ref:`installation instructions <installation instructions>`.